-TAKEAWAY: Know who you’re performing for – ask ahead of time about the expected makeup of the audience, and confirm that information with your own two eyes before you start your set.
+TAKEAWAY: Know who you’re performing for – ask ahead of time about the expected makeup of the audience, and confirm that information with your own two eyes before and during your set.

 2) Own The Show

 TAKEAWAY: Go into each performance knowing exactly what you’re going to do so you can focus on the audience and their needs.
-(And have a few plan B’s in case things aren’t going as you’d hoped.)
+(And have a few plan B’s in your back pocket in case things aren’t going as you’d hoped.)